We're committed to working together collaboratively with our service users, patients, and carers to be an outstanding healthcare provider.

 First Thursday of the month from 2 to 3.45pm at The Hounslow Arts Centre, First Floor, The Treaty Centre, Hounslow High Street, TW3 1ES.

-Upcoming dates: 5 September, 3 October, and 7 November.
+Upcoming dates: 7 November.

 If you would like to join one of our service-user groups in Hammersmith & Fulham, Ealing or Hounslow please contact John.Viner@westlondon.nhs.uk